shwetajoshi-15/discoAnt_all_repo/README.md

 7. cd /path/to/folder/discoAnt/programs/cDNA_Cupcake
 8. python setup.py build
 9. python setup.py install

-10. Submit discoAnt.sh in the appropriate submission script
+#### Refer to the sample submission scripts for running the pipeline on a HPC cluster.

 ## What does discoAnt do?